 You are warmly welcomed to Myanmar, the Golden Land!
-Upon arrival at the Yangon International Airport, you will be greeted by our representative and transferred to your hotel.
+Upon arrival at the Yangon International Airport, you will be greeted by our representative and transferred to your hotel and begin your tour to Myanmar, formerly known as Burma.
 On the way you will notice how quickly our country is changing.

 Optional: Experience the magic of Bagan and a thousand years of history from the enchanting platform of a hot air balloon; for the first time ever, “Balloons Over Bagan” and “Oriental Ballooning” offers visitors exclusive sunrise champagne flights over the ancient pagodas of Bagan from October to March (requires pre-booking).

 An essential part of any Myanmar tours is the chance to experience the local culture and way of life, which has remained unchanged for hundreds of years.